hashgraph/hedera-services/platform-sdk/docs/proposals/TSS-Ledger-Id/TSS-Ledger-Id.md

 * If a node is added, removed, or updated in the address book and the candidate roster is not adopted in the next software upgrade, the change is not applied.
     * New nodes will not be added until the candidate roster containing them is adopted.
-    * Removed nodes will show up as down nodes until the candidate roster containing them is adopted.
+    * Removed nodes will will not be removed until the candidate roster containing them is adopted.
     * Updated nodes will not have their changes applied until the candidate roster containing them is adopted.
 * config only software upgrades can be used to trigger the adoption of a candidate roster, if the candidate roster has received enough yes votes.